Vaccinations and COVID-19: What parents need to know

-As of now [8 September], there are no specific vaccines or treatments for COVID-19.
-Experts around the world are working hard to develop a vaccine against the disease.
-In fact, many different vaccines are being developed simultaneously.
+As of now [23 April], there are no specific vaccines or treatments for COVID-19.
+Scientists around the world are working hard to develop a vaccine against the disease.
+In fact, many different vaccines are being developed simultaneously, with two of them at the front of the process.
 Innovative approaches to vaccine development are being used, based partially in what was learn from the responses to Ebola and SARS.
-If successful, this will be fastest vaccine development and validation process in history.
+If successful, this will be the fastest vaccine development and validation process in history.

 Researchers are also looking for drugs to slow down how the virus spreads in the body and reduce the serious breathing problems it can cause in ill patients.
 But even with the fastest methods, the use of drugs in humans for a new disease needs to be tested to ensure safety and efficacy.